dleangen/org.eclipse.sensinact.gateway/docs/source/user-guide/core/concepts/gateway.md

 # IoT Gateway

-An **IoT (Internet of Things) Gateway** serves as a central component in the architecture of IoT ecosystems.
-It acts as a bridge between IoT devices, such as sensors and actuators, and the network they connect to, typically the Internet or a private network.
+Within a complex [IoT ecosystem](ecosystem.md), an **IoT (Internet of Things) Gateway** serves as a hub.
+It connects IoT devices, such as sensors and actuators, to the Internet or private networks.
+Without an Gateway, the Internet of Things would not exist!
-An IoT Gateway is generally considered as being "middleware" in an IoT ecosystem.

 :::{admonition} Note from David
 A figure would go nicely here.